willferrens/maze-visualization/README.md

 ### General Restrictions

 A maze to be implemented into a program is meant to mimic a binary search tree in the sense that, in this altered case, it must has:

-1. A start node acting as the root of the tree and an end node acting as the point to search to
+1. A start node acting as the root of the tree and an end node acting as the point to search to for the algorithm
-2. Up to three children (allowing for traversal in multiple directions)
+2. Each point in the maze has up to three directions that act as multiple children, allowing for traversal in multiple directions
 3. No cycles to allow for proper backtracking in the DFS algorithm and no interference in the BFS algorithm

 If all criteria are met, both the DFS and BFS algorithms should function as intended.

 ### Example Mazes